wmde/wbaas-deploy/doc/deploying-updated-code.md

  - Push the tag `git push origin main <tag>`

  ## Creating a new version of that component's chart
-The following section assumes there apart from the image there an no more changes that need to be made to the chart.
+The following section assumes that apart from the image there are no more changes that need to be made to the chart.
 For example, you do no

 In the charts repo:
  - Pull the latest charts code